Thomas McKinnon Wood

 Thomas McKinnon Wood PC (26 January 1855 – 26 March 1927) was a British Liberal politician.
-Regarded as a liberal with "sound Progressive credentials," he served as a member of H. H. Asquith's cabinet as Secretary of State for Scotland between 1912 and 1916 and as Financial Secretary to the Treasury and Chancellor of the Duchy of Lancaster between July and December 1916.
+A supporter of social reform who was regarded as having "sound Progressive credentials," he served as a member of H. H. Asquith's cabinet as Secretary of State for Scotland between 1912 and 1916 and as Financial Secretary to the Treasury and Chancellor of the Duchy of Lancaster between July and December 1916.
 He was also involved in London politics and served as Chairman of the London County Council between 1898 and 1899.

 Background and education

 Born in Stepney, Wood was the only son of Hugh Wood, a merchant and shipowner, by his second wife Jessie McKinnon, daughter of Reverend Thomas McKinnon.
 His father had been born in Orkney, where his father was a farmer, but had later settled in London.
 Wood was educated at the Brewers' Company School, Aldenham, Hertfordshire, Mill Hill School, and University College, London.
 He graduated in 1875 with honours in logic and moral philosophy.
 After graduating, he worked briefly on the 9th edition of the Encyclopædia Britannica, before joining the family business in 1878, after his father lost his sight.
 Although "McKinnon" was officially his middle name, as an adult he generally used "McKinnon Wood" as a double-barrelled surname.